 The system ISES is constantly improved, the present step is the development the ISES interfaced to the USB input (e.g. for notebooks) and the ISES experiments sharing by directly remotely control from a distant computer.
-At present, both the web page [7] and corresponding written helping written texts are translated into English and German.
+At present, both the web page [7] and corresponding written texts were translated into English.

 The development of the remote experiments in our laboratories was logically bound to the development and refinement of the ISES experimental system.
 The start of the program of the remote experiments based on ISES dates from 2000 with the simple experiment controlling the liquid level in a vessel and till now has developed to the present state, we report elsewhere.
-Till present above 7000 connections have been recorded.
-[9].
-The present state of the ICT in the region of measurements, data collection and transfer using web services is rather complicated and not clearly arranged for the physics teacher to think about building the remote real physics experiment.
+Till present (2000 -October 2008) the total number of 18000 connections have been recorded, from this above 6000 only in 2008.
+The present state of the ICT in the area of measurements, data collection and transfer using web services is rather complicated and not clearly arranged for the physics teacher to think about building the remote real physics experiment.
 Missing standards lead to many individual solutions, and therefore to unnecessary hurdles for hosts and users [10].
 With our contribution towards the remote experiments with ISES we intended to bring the unifying solution and help for those being interested in construction of remote experiments using our software ISES web control CD [9].